 (1) The Executive Director may upon giving a permit-holder one month’s notice in writing cancel the permit wholly or in part if the site is required for forestry purposes or any purpose of public utility or convenience or if in the opinion of the Executive Director the site is not being used to its best advantage.

-(2) If a site is disposed of by the Department of Land Administration for settlement purposes the permit may be immediately cancelled by the Executive Director by notice in writing to the permit-holder.
+(2) If a site is disposed of by the Minister for Lands referred to in the Land Administration Act 1997 section 7(1) for settlement purposes the permit may be immediately cancelled by the Executive Director by notice in writing to the permit-holder.

 (3) No compensation is payable to the permit-holder on the cancellation of a permit under this regulation but the permit-holder is entitled to a refund of the rent paid that is attributable to the unexpired period of the permit.

+[Regulation 80 amended in Gazette 22 Dec 2006 p.
+5804.]

 81. Forfeiture

 If a permit for a site is cancelled for breach or non-observance of a condition, any improvements made by the permit-holder to the site are forfeited to the Crown.